quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/content/chapter2/section1.md

 \ket 1=\begin{pmatrix}0\\1\\\end{pmatrix} .
 ```

-A two-dimensional quantum particle can encode a classical bit and then defines a quantum bit.
+A two-dimensional quantum particle can encode a classical bit and thereby defines a quantum bit.
 Note however that, because of the superposition principle, any coherent combination of $\ket 0$ and
 $\ket 1$ is also allowed, something that is classically impossible.
 Therefore a quantum bit can be in any state,

 ```{math}